gabrielfalcao/bose/doc/plugins/documenting.rst

 A parable.
 If a plugin is released on pypi without any documentation, does anyone care?

-To make it easy to document your plugins, bose includes a `Sphinx`_ extension that will automatically generate plugin docs like those for bose's builtin plugins.
-Simply add 'bose.sphinx.pluginopts' to the list of extensions in your conf.py::
+To make it easy to document your plugins, psychoacoustics includes a `Sphinx`_ extension that will automatically generate plugin docs like those for psychoacoustics's builtin plugins.
+Simply add 'psychoacoustics.sphinx.pluginopts' to the list of extensions in your conf.py::

   extensions = ['sphinx.ext.autodoc', 'sphinx.ext.intersphinx',
-                'bose.sphinx.pluginopts']
+                'psychoacoustics.sphinx.pluginopts']

 Then in your plugin documents, include a title and the ``.. autoplugin`` directive::